MohammedBasheerAbbas/BountyBoard/README.md

 ## Usage

-The Default user login is: Admin | 11223344
+The Default user login is: Admin@example.com | 11223344
 You can now use the system as an admin or if you like you can register as a user from the landing page

 ## Brief Breakdown